Rovos Rail: Steam locomotives

 Rovos Rail owns 7 steam locomotives purchased between 1987 and 2007.
 The oldest steam locomotive was built by Dübs & Company in Glasgow in 1893.
 It is a Class 6 locomotive which Rovos Rail named 439 Tiffany (after the youngest daughter of Rohan Vos).
 The remaining locomotives are Class 19Ds and Class 25NCs built by Borsig Lokomotiv Werke, Henschel & Son and North British Locomotive Company.
 2701 Brenda, 2702 Bianca and 3360 Shaun, named after the other three children, are Class 19D locomotives built during the 1930s.
 All three were saved from scrap metal dealers and, after extensive restoration, were put back into service in 1989.
 Locomotive 3484 Marjorie – named after Rohan's mother – is a Class 25NC locomotive built in 1954 by North British in Glasgow.
 Due to the difficulties in running steam over long distances the decision was made to convert this locomotive from a coal to a more efficient oil-fired engine.
 A further two Class 25NC locomotives have been restored and added to the fleet: 3442 Anthea, built in 1953 by Henschel & Son of Germany, is named after Rohan's wife; 3533 King Zog is named after Rohan's late Dalmatian.

-Derailment
+Derailments

 A Rovos Rail train derailed on 21 April 2010 near Pretoria.
 Three people were killed and several passengers were injured.
 The owner of Rovos Rail said that the train's nineteen carriages were uncoupled from the locomotive during a changeover at Centurion Station when they freewheeled out of control, crashing back at Pretoria station.
 Approximately half of the 55 passengers were on board along with some of the thirty staff.

+On 1 March 2026, another Rovos Rail train derailed near Keetmanshoop in Namibia, killing two persons.